mikke89/RmlUiDoc/pages/cpp_manual/decorators.md

 #### Generating geometry

-Custom decorators do not need to render their geometry through RmlUi's render interface; as the render interface is quite limiting, decorators way want to talk directly to their application's renderer to access effects such as multiple textures, pixel shaders, etc, for fancy effects.
+Custom decorators do not need to render their geometry through RmlUi's render interface; as the render interface is quite limiting, decorators may want to talk directly to their application's renderer to access effects such as multiple textures, pixel shaders, etc, for fancy effects.
 However, you may want to render through the render interface for simplicity if it's all you need.

 RmlUi uses the `Geometry` class internally for storing and rendering generated geometry.
 Each geometry object has a single vertex buffer, index buffer and an optional texture.
 A custom decorator can store one or more geometry objects in each decorator handle.